 As a result, RAJUK stopped publishing these kinds of information.
 Since then, this crime has only seen an increase not only in Dhaka city but across the country.

-The initiative by RAJUK to kickstart online services for land use clearance and building design approval are a sign of progress.
-Citizens will be allowed to register on the website to avail the online services and its benefits.
+The initiative by RAJUK to kickstart online services for land use clearance and building design approval is a sign of progress.
+Citizens will be allowed to register on the website to avail the online services and their benefits.